rokj/bitcoin_dealer/README.rst

 Info
 ----
 Right now you should not change status of trades, since it is not fully implemented (but it will have effect on other related trades if you change status from **selling** to **sold** for example).
 Just leave it as it is.
-If you would not like to execute trade, just uncheck active checkbox, but be careful to deactivate related first.
+If you would cancel trade, just uncheck active checkbox, but be careful to deactivate related first.

 WARNING
 -------
-Watch out, settings.py should be accessible only by you, your account and your permissions.
+Watch out, settings.py should be accessible only to you, your account and with your permissions.

-You find it useful or want new feature?
+You like this little script, you find it useful or want new feature?
 ----------------------------------------
 You can donate a bitcoin or few on:
 1MC1BSkwD45gAuQ8mvXtD1RZWhNtxGV1ho